 Blueberries prove that good things come in small packages.
-Not only are they bursting with delicious flavor, but blueberries are one of the richest sources of antioxidants, thanks to their anthocyanins — the compounds responsible for their blue hue, according to the US Department of Agriculture.
-They are also an excellent source of ellagic acid and soluble fiber.
-Studies have found that blueberries may help reduce high blood pressure and total LDL cholesterol.
-You can start enjoying blueberries on Phase 2.
-Here’s more information about blueberries, plus delicious ways to enjoy them.
+Not only are they bursting with delicious flavor, they’re also one of the richest sources of antioxidants, thanks to their anthocyanins — the compounds responsible for their blue hue.
+Blueberries are also an excellent source of ellagic acid and soluble fiber.
+Studies have found that blueberries may help reduce high blood pressure and total and LDL cholesterol.
+As with all fruits, blueberries can be enjoyed starting on Phase 2.
+Here’s more information about blueberries, plus a few delicious ways to enjoy them.

-When on Phase 2, enjoy blueberries on their own or as a topping for fat-free or low-fat yogurt or high-fiber whole-grain cereals.
+When on Phase 2 and beyond, enjoy blueberries on their own or as a topping for fat-free or low-fat yogurt or added to high-fiber whole-grain pancakes and cereals.
 Here are some other fun and healthy ways to enjoy blueberries:

 Blueberry walnut salad.
 Add whole fresh blueberries to a salad that also includes toasted walnuts and reduced-fat feta or blue cheese crumbles.
 Dress with a raspberry vinaigrette.